Real-Time Communication Platforms Need RabbitMQ Monitoring: Here’s Why

 System Resources: Tracking Infrastructure Performance

-Memory usage monitoring is particularly critical for RabbitMQ because it stores messages in RAM for faster processing, making memory availability a key performance indicator for message broker reliability.
+Memory usage monitoring is particularly critical for RabbitMQ because it stores messages in RAM for faster processing.
 When available memory drops below 40% of total system memory, RabbitMQ begins throttling message acceptance to prevent system crashes.
+CPU utilisation patterns help identify processing bottlenecks, with healthy systems typically maintaining 60–80% CPU utilisation during peak periods.

 Visibility and Diagnostics: What Monitoring Reveals